ben-ghirardani/quiz/Notes.md

 Bugs to solve -

 1) Tidy up code!
 Check indentation on every page, etc.
-2) Is score updating quickly enough?
-Include promise to make sure it's being captured before moving to next screen?
-3) folder naming convention - folders which are functions in camelCase?
+2) folder naming convention - folders which are functions in camelCase?
 Folders which are classes CamelCase?

-super(props) deprecated?